 RCHS is actively involved in addressing the overpopulation of community cats in our area through our Trap-Neuter-Vaccinate-Return (TNVR) program.
 We are always looking for volunteers to assist with this effort.
 If you'd like to help, contact us for details.

-Our regular, ongoing spay/neuter program helps support the spaying and neutering of pets in our care, our Trap-Neuter-Vaccinate-Return (TNVR) program, and, if funds are available, low-cost vouchers to support our community.
-Learn more about the fund and how you can contribute!
+The Kelly Fund, named after RCHS Shelter Manager Kelly Scheidegger, is a special fund to help support the spaying and neutering of pets in our care, our Trap-Neuter-Vaccinate-Return (TNVR) program, and, if funds are available, low-cost spay/neuter vouchers to support our local community.
+Learn more about the Kelly Fund and how you can contribute!

 How You Can Help